Why Your Car Insurance Coverage Limits Are Too Low

 What are coverage limits in insurance?

-Coverage limits designate the maximum amount of money a car insurance company will pay for a particular type of expense resulting from a single accident.
-Even if fees remain after those limits are paid, an insurer will not pay out additional money.
-If you were at fault for the accident, you could be financially responsible for those expenses.
+Coverage limits designate the maximum amount of money a car insurance company will pay for a certain type of expense resulting from a single accident.
+Even if expenses remain after those limits are paid, an insurer will not pay out additional money, and if you were at fault for the accident, you could be financially responsible for those expenses.

 Is car insurance required in all states?